leonklinke/opensource_nodejs-full-stack-boilerplate/README.md

 - React Router Dom https://www.npmjs.com/package/react-router-dom
 - Axios https://www.npmjs.com/package/react-axios

-**You can skip docker part and execute everything in your machine** _But if you  are a good person keep going with docker :wink:_
+**You can skip the docker part and execute everything in your machine** _But if you are a good person, keep going with docker :wink:_

-## Cloning project
+## Cloning the project

-- First Fork the project and clone
+- First, fork the project and clone it

-Once cloned
+- Once cloned, run:
 ```
 $ cd project-front && yarn && cd ..
 $ cd project-back && yarn && cp .env.example .env && cd ..
 ```

-That will install node dependencies into your project
+That will install the node dependencies into your project

-## Instaling Docker
+## Installing Docker

 - Get docker
 To install docker visit: https://docs.docker.com/get-docker/
 - Get docker compose
 To install docker compose visit: https://docs.docker.com/compose/install/

-After get docker and compose, lets create docker containers
+After you get docker and compose, let's create the docker containers
-IMPORTANT: I've choosen a project name that will be used everywhere, in my example is just: `project` but you can change.
+IMPORTANT: I've choosen a project name that will be used everywhere, in my example it's just: `project` but you can change it.

 - Build containers